All About Oxytocin: Practical Tips for Boosting Your Oxytocin Levels During Pregnancy, Birth and Postnatally

 Supercharge your Smell:

 Your sense of smell is really powerful when it comes to feeling safe and happy.
-Aromatherapy scents like lavender, chamomile or jasmine are known to aid relaxation which will in turn which will boost your oxytocin.
-You could also use a favourite perfume or aftershave that remind you of a special day or person, and evoke feelings of love and security, giving you a much needed oxytocin boost as you navigate this new chapter of life.
+Aromatherapy scents like lavender, chamomile or jasmine are known to aid relaxation which will in turn boost your oxytocin levels.
+You could use a favourite perfume or aftershave that remind you of a special day or person, often these evoke feelings of love and security, giving you a much needed oxytocin boost.

 Soothing Sight:

-Surrounding yourself with photos of loved ones, pets and places you love to go work well to provide comfort and as visual anchors to boost your oxytocin levels.
+Surrounding yourself with photos of loved ones, pets and places you love works well to provide comfort and as visual anchors to boost oxytocin levels.
 As do words of affirmation on affirmation cards.
 You might want to watch an oxytocin boosting film, think gentle rom com genre, Bridesmaids was my birth film of choice.

-Conversely, there might be times you want to reduce the input into your sight using sunglasses or an eye mask to block out any environmental distractions or during a transfer from home to hospital, which will inevitably increase your adrenaline hormones, therefore inhibiting your oxytocin levels.
+Conversely, there might be times you want to reduce the input into your sight using sunglasses or an eye mask to block out any environmental distractions or during a transfer from home to hospital, which will inevitably increase your adrenaline hormones, see previous effect of adrenaline on oxytocin.
 When you get to where you need to be, you can re-engage with your sight sense using the previous suggestions to feel safe and calm again.

 Tantalising Taste:

-Boosting natural oxytocin during an induction or caesarean birth is possible too...
+Boosting oxytocin during an induction or caesarean birth is possible too...

-All of the above tools can be used to boost your natural oxytocin levels during an induction of labour or caesarean birth also (except for taste during a caesarean) and as I said before, boosting your natural oxytocin levels will always be a benefit your birth and postnatal healing experience.
+All of these tools can be used to boost your natural oxytocin levels during an induction of labour or caesarean birth also (except for taste during a caesarean).
+For example, you can have a birth playlist playing in the theatre, use scent on a handkerchief and ask for lower lighting at your head during a caesarean birth to help the experience feel calmer and family centred.
+Boosting your natural oxytocin levels will always be beneficial during birth and your postnatal healing journey.

 Want to build a practical relaxation and oxytocin boosting toolkit you and your birth partner can use in any birth scenario, I help parents do just that, helping you feel calmer and empowered for birth.
 Visit the website or book a FREE discovery call to find out more.